ronpastore/probable-goggles/README.md

 ## Regenerate embeddings
 - ```rake generate_embeddings```

 # Dev notes

-## Arch decisions
+## Arch considerations
+- Minimized effort to get a working version.
-- Uses webpack and a separate React client, hosted out of the same repository.
-I did this mostly to reduce time and risk of deployment issues, as I'm not up to speed w/ Rails 7, import maps, etc.
+- Uses webpack and a separate React client, hosted out of the same repository and deployed to Vercel(front) and Heroku(back).
+Favored more popoular setups to reduce time and risk of unknowns.
+I'm also not up to speed w/ Rails 7 import maps, and there doesn't seem like an idiomatic way to work with JSX yet.
 - React+Typescript app with create-react-app
 - SimpleCSS

 ## Lessons learned
-- Should have set up prod env and deployment earlier in the process to avoid building against cloud provider best-practices, eg. nesting rails apps below the repository root
-- I started w/ SQLite, probably should have used Postgres from the beginning for an easier move to Heroku.
+- It would have been easier, albeit less fun, to set up upper-env/deployments earlier in the process, I lost some time backing out of decisions around app structure, db, etc..
+- Using embeddings to compose prompts is incredible, makes me want write a lot more.

 ## Caveats, cleanups, etc..
 - I'd typically add tests or write them as i code but had to balance time spent.
 - The Rake task to generate embeddings loads everything into memory, it should instead write CSV rows as it parses PDF pages, it might fail on a larger book.
-- In the client the API URLS are hard-coded and use window.location to determine if it's local dev or not, this should come from ENV and a build system.